8ta4/spam/DONTREADME.md

 To prevent a simple error from wasting your time on a long run, the tool first runs a quick smoke test on your `config.cljs`.
 After you've edited the file, a compiler could add a few seconds of compilation delay before that test could even start.

+The tool uses SCI, which is a sigh of relief.
+You don't have to wait for compilation after every edit.

 A config file doesn't need the full power of ClojureScript anyway.
-The tool uses SCI.
 While SCI is missing some features of the language, it's not a problem for writing a config file.

 > Can I use a template for the prompt?